xkawi/react-universal-saga/README.md

 - [x] Upgrade to React ^15
 - [x] Use [Jest](https://facebook.github.io/jest/) for unit testing
 - [ ] Better handling of environment variables
+- [ ] Borrow some best practices from react-boilerplate